Blank hard drives are caused by a software problem: this is how owners should now react

-Due to a software issue, currently many users are complaining about their hard drives suddenly emptying.
+Due to a software problem, many users are currently complaining about empty hard drives.
 You can find out how users might encounter this here.

 Many owners have been complaining about problems with their SanDisk Extreme and SanDisk Extreme Pro for some time. how Ars Technica ReportsThe manufacturer, Western Digital, has now commented on the issue.